metagenome-atlas/atlas/docs/usage/getting_started.rst

 You need to install `anaconda <http://anaconda.org/>`_ or miniconda.
-If you haven't done it already you need to configure conda with the bioconda-channel and the conda-forge channel.
+If you haven't done it already, you need to configure conda with the bioconda-channel and the conda-forge channel.
 This are sources for packages beyond the default one.
 Setting strict channel priority can prevent quite some annoyances.

 .. code-block:: bash